Understanding the Criminal Case Against Former President Donald Trump

 The DA said the acts alleged in the indictment violated New York election law, which makes it illegal to conspire to promote a campaign by unlawful means.
 Also, the amount of the payment Michael Cohen made to one of the people (at Trump's direction) was over the federal limits on campaign contributions.

 The DA argued that AMI falsified records and that Trump covered up the hush-money payment to Daniels by classifying it as "legal fees" that he paid to Michael Cohen.
 Trump allegedly signed several checks that misclassified the payments to Cohen.
-The DA also said that when Cohen was reimbursed for the payment he made to Daniels, Trump and others illegally planned to have the reimbursement misclassified as Cohen's "income" on New York tax documents.
+The DA also said that, when Cohen was reimbursed for the payment he made to Daniels, Trump and others illegally planned to have the reimbursement misclassified as Cohen's "income" on New York tax documents.
 These acts were falsification of business records made with the intent to cover up or commit election law crimes, and violated New York laws on business recordkeeping, according to the DA.

-Could Trump Face Jail or Prison Time?
+Could Trump Face Jail or Prison Time in New York?

 If Trump is convicted, there's at least a chance he could spend some time behind bars.